privacybydesign/irma-documentation/yivi-docs/blog/2026-09-15-credential-identity/index.md

 Neither the refresh mechanism nor `ISSU_65` identifies a particular stored credential as the predecessor.
 A refresh token is not, by itself, a stable pointer to one logical credential.

 Yivi can still know more locally.
-If the wallet starts a refresh from a stored credential and retains that association, it can carry “this issuance replaces credential X” through the session and use it during storage.
+If an automatic refresh starts from a stored credential and retains that association, it can carry “this issuance replaces credential X” through the session and use it during storage.

 Today, Yivi discards that context and later tries to reconstruct it from the content hash.
 Content comparison cannot recover the association after it has been discarded.

-That makes refresh an implementation opportunity, not a protocol-level supersession signal.
+This is the one path where Yivi can safely replace a local credential from process context.
+It knows which credential initiated the refresh rather than guessing from type, issuer, and attributes.

 User-initiated issuance is different.
 A universal link, QR code, or link in an email starts an ordinary authorization with no stored credential attached.

 The resulting credential carries no more context than a first-time issuance.
-Someone requesting a new PID after moving house may use exactly this path, where the wallet has the least information.

-## What the ecosystem still needs

-The user-initiated case needs a durable way for an issuance to say **this supersedes that**.
-It must name a logical credential across sessions rather than a type or one delivery.

-That is a small concept and a substantial change to a data model that has already shipped.
-Until it exists, every wallet must guess when type and issuer match but attributes differ.
+In this path, the provider must revoke the obsolete credential.
+Yivi should store the new one and follow the status of the old one without guessing.

 ## If you issue credentials

-Issuers can support the one case where a wallet may already hold useful context.

-**When changed attributes require re-issuance, support refresh instead of forcing a fresh authorization.** A wallet can then preserve an association it already holds between the refresh session and a stored credential.

-Refresh alone does not create that association, so an issuer should not assume that it tells the wallet what to replace.

-Content identity remains the best fallback: it handles unchanged renewals and separates issuers correctly.
-Within a Yivi-managed refresh, retaining the local association supplies the missing signal.
-Other issuance paths remain ambiguous.
+Credential replacement starts with the issuer:

+1. Issue the updated credential.
+2. Revoke the obsolete technical copies when their claims are no longer true.
+3. Support automatic refresh so the wallet can update its local record without interrupting the user.

+Do not rely on matching type, issuer, or attributes to make a wallet invalidate an old credential.
+Those fields cannot distinguish a department transfer from an additional department.

+Yivi should follow revocation status during ordinary issuance.
+Only an automatic background refresh may use its retained local association to replace the credential that initiated that refresh.

+If a credential cannot be revoked, its validity period determines how long an obsolete value may remain usable.
+That is part of the issuer's credential design.

 If you run an issuer and want to talk about how your re-issuance flow behaves, or you think we have this wrong, we would like to hear it: [support@yivi.app](mailto:support@yivi.app).

 ## Sources

 * [OpenID for Verifiable Credential Issuance 1.0](https://openid.net/specs/openid-4-verifiable-credential-issuance-1_0-final.html) — Credential Configuration and Credential Dataset terminology, batch issuance, and refreshing issued credentials
-* [EUDI Architecture and Reference Framework](https://github.com/eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework) — logical versus technical attestations, [`VCR_09`][vcr-09], [`ISSU_59`][issu-59], [`ISSU_62`][issu-62], [`ISSU_65`][issu-65], [`PAD_02`][pad-02]
+* [EUDI Architecture and Reference Framework](https://github.com/eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework) — logical versus technical attestations, [`VCR_03`][vcr-03], [`VCR_09`][vcr-09], [`VCR_19`][vcr-19], [`ISSU_59`][issu-59], [`ISSU_62`][issu-62], [`ISSU_65`][issu-65], [`PAD_02`][pad-02]
 * [ARF discussion topic B: re-issuance and batch issuance of PIDs and attestations](https://github.com/eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/blob/main/docs/discussion-topics/b-re-issuance-and-batch-issuance-of-pids-and-attestations.md)
 * [SD-JWT-based Verifiable Credentials](https://datatracker.ietf.org/doc/draft-ietf-oauth-sd-jwt-vc/) — type metadata and the issuer-identifier tracking considerations
 * ETSI TS 119 472-3 — `credential_reuse_policy`